More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 • Ensuring GeoJSON compatibility across different mapping libraries

-• Fixing coordinate precision issues and redundant points
+• Reducing excessive coordinate precision to shrink file size and redundant points

 GeoJSON Validation Standards